zakirullin/cognitive-load/README.md

 ## Too many shallow microservices
 We can apply the aforementioned scale-agnostic principle to microservices architecture as well.
 Too many shallow microservices won't do any good - the industry is heading towards somewhat "macroservices", i.e., services that aren't that shallow.
 One of the worst and hardest to fix phenomena is so-called distributed monolith, which is often the result of this overly granular shallow separation.

 I once consulted a startup where a team of three developers introduced 17(!) microservices.
 They were 10 months behind schedule and appeared nowhere close to the public release.
 Every new requirement led to changes in 4+ microservices.
-TTM was unacceptably low.
+Time to market was unacceptably low.
 Cognitive load was unbearably high. `🤯`

 Is this the right way to approach the uncertainty of a new system?
 It's enormously difficult to elicit the right logical boundaries in the beginning, and by introducing too many microservices we make things worse.
 The team's only justification was: "The FAANG companies proved microservices architecture to be effective".